To Top

 MLB FAQ

 Yes.
-It’s legal to bet on MLB games and MLB teams at licensed Michigan sportsbooks.
-All licensed retail sportsbooks and legal sports betting sites will host a huge variety of MLB betting markets you can legally bet on all season long.
+It’s legal to bet on MLB games and MLB teams at licensed Michigan books.
+All licensed retail books and legal wagering sites will host a huge variety of MLB betting markets you can legally wager on all season long.

 The better pitcher usually wins for his team, but not always.
 As in any sport, favorites can win or lose any game.
 In baseball, underdogs have a better chance to win because of the number of games played against a tea in succession.

-Sportsbooks such as DraftKings and FanDuel provide mobile apps for bettors to wager on MLB games.
+Sites such as DraftKings and FanDuel provide mobile apps for bettors to wager on MLB games.
 Michigan sportsbook apps are great for many reasons, most notably not having to wait in line.
-Retail sportsbooks require bettors to place bets at a desk, whereas mobile betting lets bettors place bets instantly.
-This allows for easier live betting, in which odds can change by the minute.
+Retail books require bettors to place wagers at a desk, whereas mobile wagering lets bettors place MLB bets instantly.
+This allows for easier live wagering, in which odds can change by the minute.

-Mobile betting also provides odds, stats and play-by-play coverage in one location.
-The most important benefit for mobile betting is you can instantly receive your winnings, regardless of where you are within state lines.
+Mobile wagering also provides odds, stats and play-by-play coverage in one location.
+The most important benefit for mobile MLB betting is that you can instantly receive your winnings, regardless of where you are within state lines.
 You don’t need to be in a casino or wait in line to collect, as payouts are immediately deposited into your account.

 That +1.5 is simply the runline.
-If a team has +1.5 in front of their name, that means sportsbooks expect them to cover a 1.5-run spread.
-In layman’s terms, this means that the team given +1.5 can either lose by one run and still cover your bet.
+If a team has +1.5 in front of their name, that means books expect them to cover a 1.5-run spread.
+In layman’s terms, this means that the team given +1.5 can either lose by one run and still cover your wager.

 Newsletter Sign Up